 There are many things you must do in India to ensure you head home knowing you’ve done it right.
 You don’t want to leave this beautiful country and have missed out on any of the rich history, culture and excitement.

 You can’t go all the way to India and ignore the delicious cuisine!
 The food is spicy, full of flavour and perfect for everyone; meat eaters, vegetarians and vegans.

 Real Indian food is nothing like you would commonly see in westernised Indian restaurants; there is a lot of eggplant, lentils, bread and surprisingly… There’s little to no butter chicken.
 Shock horror!

 Go to a Spice Market

 The one smell that has stuck with me from my trip to India, was the intense scent that wafts through the spice markets.
 It’s incredibly strong and gets your senses burning, but it really is India as it’s finest.
 It’s busy, colourful and… Spicy.

-Oriental and Persian rugs are frequently seen in westernised homes.
-The beautiful, colourful, complex designed rugs are what makes our beautiful homes, ‘homely’.
+Oriental and Persian rugs are frequently seen in homes of the Global North.
+The beautiful, colourful, complex designed rugs are what makes our homes so ‘homely’.

 What I didn’t realise, was just how long these rugs take to create.
 Knotted rugs are some of the most detailed pieces of work I’ve ever seen.
 They are made by continuously knotting wool, silk or fabric on top of one another and each piece of fabric is cut after every knot.
 The detail is so small that the workers can only knot for around 30 seconds at a time before their eyes start to lose focus.